Presidental Election 2020

 HOW ARE THE PROBABILITIES CALCULATED?

 A probability is simply a mathematical expression of the likelihood of something happening.
 These probabilities are derived from bet365’s UK-based market on American politics, where odds are ascribed to a wide range of candidates for 2020, both confirmed and speculated.
+Odds calculator tools can help you understand them better.

 Political bettors factor in a wide range of variables when placing their wagers and since their only objective is to correctly forecast an event in order to make a profit, there is a huge incentive to make a correct prediction.